ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 ### The View Matrix
 The line `effect.View = Matrix.CreateLookAt(..)` creates the _view matrix_.
 This is the transform that shifts us from _world space_ into _view space_.
 View space is relative to the position of the observer - the eye (or camera) is at the origin (0, 0, 0), and they are looking along the z-axis.
 Since the observer exists somewhere in the game world, the view transformation shifts the coordinate system so that that position becomes the origin, and everything in the world moves along with it.

 [Matrix.CreateLookAt()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Matrix_CreateLookAt) is a method for creating a matrix to embody this transformation, and allows us to specify where the observer is looking from, and to.
-The first arguement is the position of the observer - where the observer's eye would be in the world.
+The first argument is the position of the observer - where the observer's eye would be in the world.
 The second argument is a vector in the direction the observer is looking.
 The third helps orient the observer by defining which direction is up.
 Normally this would be the up vector (0, 1, 0), but if the observer was a plane that was executing a barrel roll, it would be the down vector (0, -1, 0) halfway throught the roll, and every value between as the plane rolled.

 ### The Projection Matrix
 The line `effect.Projection = Matrix.CreatePerspectiveFieldOfView(...)` creates the _projection matrix_.
 This is the matrix that transforms our 3D scene into a 2D one.
 It does this by setting z-values to 0 while (possibly) tweaking x- and y-values to create the illusion of perspective.
 There are two commonly used projections in video games: _orthographic_, which simply removes the z-values, flattening the scene; and _perspective_, which stretches distant objects an squishes near ones, creating the illusion of depth.

 [Matrix.CreatePerspectiveFieldOfView()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Matrix_CreatePerspectiveFieldOfView) creates a perspective matrix that accounts for the field of view of the observer.
 The first argument is an angle measuring how wide the field of view should be, measured in radians.
 Humans have approximately a 120 degree field-of-view, but most of this is peripheral vision, so we typically use smaller numbers.
 This can also be tweaked to provide the illusion of using a telescope or wide lens.
 The second argument is the aspect ratio - this should match the aspect ratio of the screen, or the result will seem distorted.
 For this reason we draw its value directly from the `GraphicsDevice`.
 The last two values are floats indicating the far and near planes.
 The near plane is how close objects can be to the observer before they won't be rendered, and the far plan is how far away they can be.

-[Matrix.CreateOrthorgraphic()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Matrix_CreateOrthographic) creates an orthographic matrix.
+[Matrix.CreateOrthographic()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Matrix_CreateOrthographic) creates an orthographic matrix.
 As there is no distortion, its arguments simply describe a cube, with the near plane and far plane composing the nearest and farthest sides.
 The near face is centered on the observer, and only the vertices within the cube are rendered.

 ### Vertex Color
 Finally, the line `effect.VertexColorEnabled` indicates we want to use the colors in the vertex data to set the color of the triangle.
-Since each corner has a different color, the pixels on the face of the triangle will be linearlly interpolated by the distance to each corner, creating a gradient.
+Since each corner has a different color, the pixels on the face of the triangle will be linearly interpolated by the distance to each corner, creating a gradient.

 ## Constructing the Triangle

-We'll need to write a constructor that will call both the initialization methods, as well as acccept the `Game` instance:
+We'll need to write a constructor that will call both the initialization methods, as well as accept the `Game` instance:

 ```csharp
     /// <summary>